micrology/prsm/doc/help.md

 ## Data View

 As well as the map view described above, PRSM also provides an alternative Data View.
 This shows the Factors and Links in tables like a spreadsheet.
-You can make changes in the Data View - changes to Factors and Links are passed over to the Map view.
+You can make changes in the Data View and the changes to Factors and Links will immediately be passed over to the Map view.
 For some tasks, the Data View is more convenient than the Map, especially when one wants to summarise or make changes to lots of Factors or Links at the same time.

 To see a Data View, open a PRSM map, click on the Share button at the top, check the box labelled 'Data View' in the dialog that appears, and then click on the 'Copy to clipboard' button to copy the URL shown.
 Open a new tab in your browser and paste the URL into the address bar.

 ![Data View](/doc/images/DataView.png)

 The main part of the Data View when opened shows a table with one row for each of the Factors in the map.
 On the left are the Factors' labels.
-There is then a group of columns that show the format of the Factors, and then on the right, a group of columns with various statistics about the Factors.
-At the bottom of the table are summaries (counts of how many factors there are, the average betweenness centrality, and so on).
+To the right, there is  a group of columns that show the format of the Factors, a group of columns with various statistics about the Factors and column showing the Notes attached to the Factors.
+At the bottom of the table are summaries (counts of how many Factors there are, the average betweenness centrality, and so on).
 If there are too many Factors to fit in the window, you can scroll the table to the top or bottom.

+Only the first column of the Fornat and Statistics column groups are shown when the Data View is first opened.
+To reveal the other columns in each group, click on the [SYMBOL] to the right of the group heading.
+Similarly, the Notes column can be expanded to show more of the Notes.

+[TODO Insert dataview with expanded column groups]

 Use the small triangles in the column headings to sort the table according to the values in that column - one click for ascending  and two for descending.

+The values in columns with headings in black letters can be edited from the Data View, but the ones in columns with grey headings are read only.

 Some columns need further explanation:

 * **Select** If  you edit a value in a row that has a check mark (tick) in the Select column, the same edit will be made in all the other rows that are checked.
 For example, if you check three rows and change the value of the Shape column in any one of the three Selected rows to 'ellipse', the other two rows' shape will also change to 'ellipse'.
 This is a convenient way to change multiple Factors at once.
 Clicking the check box in the heading will Select all the Factors (or unselect them all if they are all selected).
 * **Style** The values in this column are the styles assigned in the Style panel in the Map view.  '--' is shown for Factors that use a style that has not been named.
 * **Hidden** A Factor with a check (tick) in this column is not displayed in the Map view.
 The Links to that Factor are also hidden.
 For instance, when you use the 'Show only Factors upstream' feature in the Network panel in the Map view, this hides the Factors that are downstream.
 However, using this column in the Data view is more flexible: you can hide any factor on the map.
 Clicking the check box in the heading will Hide all the Factors (so nothing will show in the Map view).
+Unchecking it will 'unhide' all Factors.
 * **Relative size** This column can be used to alter the size (width and height) of Factors on the map.
-Enter a number between 0 and 10 to control the size (e.g. a Factor with a relative size of 10 will be shown as much bigger on the map than a factor with relative size 1).
+Enter a number between 0 and 10 to control the size (e.g. a Factor with a relative size of 10 will be shown as much bigger on the map than a Factor with relative size 1).
 * **Fill colour** Clicking on the cell will open a colour editor that you can use to change the background colour of the Factor.
+* **Notes** Clicking on a cell in the Notes column will display a dialog in the middle of the window in which you can create or edit a Note.
+Click anywhere outside the dialog box to save the edit.

 Above the table, there are tabs labelled 'Factors' and 'Links'.
 Clicking the Links tab displays a similar table but with one row for each Link:

 ![Data View Links Tab](/doc/images/DataViewLinksTab.png)

 Most of the cells in the Format section of these tables are editable (columns with headings in **bold** have editable cells; those with headings in grey are not).
 To edit a cell, click it.
 Depending on the column, you can then edit the text (e.g. the Label), select from a drop down menu (e.g. Shape) or enter a number (e.g. Font size).

+### Top button bar

 At the top right is a row of buttons.
 These are: